-The model used is a fully-connected neural network with $5$ linear layers, each composed of $50$ neurons, equipped with the ReLU activation function~(\cite{relu}) for all the hidden layers.
-The training and the test loss functions are the Mean Squared Error (MSE) applied on $(\hat{y}, y)$ and $(\hat{y}, f(x))$ respectively, where $\hat{y}$ is the network's estimate given $x$.
+The model used is a fully connected neural network with $5$ linear layers, each composed of $50$ neurons, equipped with an ReLU activation function~\cite{relu} for all the hidden layers.
+The training and the test loss functions are the mean squared error (MSE) applied on $(\hat{y}, y)$ and $(\hat{y}, f(x))$, respectively, where $\hat{y}$ is the network's estimate given $x$.

 \paragraph{Result}